 Ty Tennant portrays young Aegon Targaryen (guest season 1)

-Ewan Mitchell as Prince Aemond Targaryen: The third child and second son of King Viserys I Targaryen and Queen Alicent Hightower.
+Ewan Mitchell as Aemond Targaryen: The third child and second son of Viserys I and Alicent Hightower.
 He is known as "Aemond One-Eye" after losing his left eye in a brawl with his nephews and has grown to become a fearsome and aggressive warrior.
 He aspires to be a dragonrider and later claims the old dragon Vhagar, also known as the "Queen of All Dragons".

 Leo Ashton portrays young Aemond Targaryen (guest season 1)